• EnglishEspañol日本語한국어Português

 observability

-In general, use observability to describe the New Relic platform and the health of a system holistically based on different types of data.
+In general, use observability (or intelligent observability for marketing content) to describe the New Relic platform and the health of a system holistically based on different types of data.
 Observability is using the outputs of a system, including different types of data, to understand its health, enabling engineers to gain insights and diagnose issues effectively.
 (For more information, see Usage dictionary: Observability vs. monitoring.)

-First use: observability, full-stack observability, end-to-end observability, New Relic observability platform
+First use: observability, full-stack observability, end-to-end observability, New Relic observability platform, New Relic intelligent observability (marketing content)

-Subsequent uses: o11y (derived from removing the 11 letters between the “o” and the “y” in “observability”; note that it’s two number “1”s and not two letter “l”s)
+Subsequent uses: o11y (derived from removing the 11 letters between the “o” and the “y” in “observability”; note that it’s two number “1”s and not two letter “l”s); intelligent observability or intelligent o11y (marketing content)

 Do not use: Observability, Full-Stack Observability, Full-stack Observability, Full-stack observability, monitoring